 Check out the Part I of my visit to Lake Atitlan here.

-To quickly recap, we stayed at Hotel Casa del Mundo the night before and by next morning, were ready to do some exploring around Lake Atitlan.
-Lake Atitlan has many villages, some big, some small, but each has its own vibe and character, as you will see.
+To recap, we stayed at Hotel Casa del Mundo the night before and by next morning were ready to do some exploring around Lake Atitlan.
+Lake Atitlan has many villages, some big, some small, but each has its own vibe and character.

 We had decided to travel to Santiago Atitlan, home of Maximon, a strange Mayan/Catholic effigy that is the object of worship.
 Not to visit Maximon, but to walk around town and take in the sights.

-As we were looking for a lancha to board, one of the attendants mentioned that the “patronales”, or patron saint festivities, were underway at San Juan La Laguna.
+As we were looking for a launch to ride, one of the attendants mentioned that the “patronales“, or patron saint festivities, were underway at San Juan La Laguna.
 Not wanting to miss a chance to take some great pictures, we headed towards San Juan La Laguna, so named after Saint John the Baptist, not the apostle, as it turned out.

 San Marcos La Laguna, Lake Atitlan